Vladan Bubanja: Club career

-A youth product of Sutjeska since 2009, Bubanka began his senior career with them in 2017.
+A youth product of Sutjeska since 2009, Bubanja began his senior career with them in 2017.
 On 16 January 2021, he extended his contract with Sutjeska.
 On 16 June 2022 after 118 games and three titles with Sutjeska, he transferred to the Croatian club Lokomotiva.

+On 19 July 2025, Bubanja signed with Russian Premier League club Orenburg.

 International career

 Bubanja is a youth international for Montenegro, having played up to the Montenegro U21s.
 In May 2022, he was first called up to the senior Montenegro national team for a set of UEFA Nations League matches.